tjoyner/ofvioletsandlicorice/whatheshaving.md

-Perhaps more than anything else, *Di viole e di liquirizia* is Nico Orengo's homage to the wine and cuisine of Piedmont.
+Perhaps more than anything else, *Di viole e liquirizia* is Nico Orengo's homage to the wine and cuisine of Piedmont.
 Here's what Daniel, the sommelier protagonist, eats and drinks in the novel.

 <h2>Chapter 1</h2>
 Large salad &ndash; *Daniel ate the salad with pleasure, appreciating the radish and green pepper, tender carrots, salty capers, small black olives, valerian and endive, cucumber and lettuce heart.
 He discarded the garlic clove, but appreciated its scent, sweet and dry.*